 "You've got to be able to rely on the people around you and trust that they have your best interests in mind," he said.
 "I've had a lot of good conversations with a lot of senior members of the military since winning NCO of the Year that may have reenergized my focus.
-There are things I can do as an NCO that will positively affect Soldiers lives and careers that I can't do if I follow the plan I was considering "I know I'm going to be a little busy," he before I earned this prestigious honor."
+There are things I can do as an NCO that will positively affect Soldiers lives and careers that I can't do if I follow the plan I was considering before I earned this prestigious honor."